 After watching the attack by Israel and the U.S. on Iran and the resulting war enveloping the entire Middle East, one has to wonder where all of this will lead.
 Safe havens in the Arabian Gulf for the wealthy who could build more wealth by not having to pay taxes are suddenly the targets of missiles and drones.
 Travelers and expatriate workers are looking for a way out but airports close and open depending on the apparent threat of Iranian or friendly fire risks.

 As the damage in lives lost, property destroyed, reputations tarnished, and dashed hope rises, it is hard to figure out what the motivation(s) were to attack.
 Pronouncements by President Trump and military staff conflict, causing questions or disbelief that any of what is being said is honest.
+As opposition to the attacks by the U.S. and Israel on Iran continued to unfold, GOP House leaders pushed the narrative that U.S. higher education is systemically antisemitic.
+This view is central to controlling criticism of Israel and Trump administration complicity.
 Was there a threat that Iran was ready to attack or is this simply a very costly distraction from the reality of failed governance, desperation for respect, and striving to accumulate more wealth?
 As the story unfolds, I will add more commentary by linking to others' analysis.

 No comments: